 Strategy Rationale

-The 21st Century Tutoring program motivates parents to support the educational needs of their children by offering free supervision.
+The 21st Century Tutoring program motivates parents to reinforce the academic needs of their children by offering free supervision.
 Additionally athletic and fine arts opportunities are an incentive for attending the after school tutoring sessions.

 Strategy Purpose(s)